tenpanaris/Mods4NeoDK/README.md

 The main purpose of this experiment is to add modulators to pulse width, voltage and frequency of the stim device.

 To build, you will need to install the standard ST development tools: STM32CubeMX, STM32CubeIDE and whatever dependencies they have.
+Create a new project in STM32CubeMX with the exact microcontroller.
+You may be able to use my .ioc.
+Copy the main.c main.h NeoDK.c and NeoDK.h files into your project and I think thats all you will need to compile.
+You will need to upload the firwmare with a debugging tool like ST-Link or Segger.

 Since this probably isn't safe to play with yet, I haven't uploaded binaries.